patarapolw/cnpy/README.md

 Start with a batch of 20.
-Will make a new batch if the previous has been surpassed.
+Then, a new batch if the previous has been surpassed.

 After every rounds of not-Right's, there will be unlimited repeat drills until you get everything Right.
 Additionally, if too many wrongs (10), the repeat drill will start earlier.

 No typo checking.
+No turning to Wrong or Right.
 However, there is a middle-way button, "Not Sure".

-- `v` is also accepted for `u:` or `ü` (for IME practice).
+- `v` is accepted for `u:` or `ü` (for IME practice)
-- `ESC` for Not Sure / Skip
+- `ESC` for Not sure / Skip
-- `Ctrl+Z` for undo and redo later (move to the end of the queue)
+- `Ctrl+Z` for Undo and redo later (move to the end of the queue)
-- `F1` or `F5` to end the current session, and start the repeat drill or a new session.
+- `F1` or `F5` to End the current batch, and start the wrong drill or make a new batch.
-- Mulitple answers if applicable, separated by `;`.
-Uncommon Pinyin readings can be temporarily disabled.
+- Mulitple answers if applicable, separated by `;` (whitespaces are ignored).
+Important readings can be forced to require.
+Uncommon readings can be disabled and made wrong.
 - [Custom vocabularies](/user/vocab/) can be added, and will be put to the end of Due queue (if the entries exist in [the dictionary](https://www.mdbg.net/chinese/dictionary))
-- Chosen vocabularies can be added to [Skip](/user/skip/).
-For example, if some vocab are accidentally added to the SRS or practically uncommon.
+- Some vocabularies can be [Skipped](/user/skip/) if added accidentally or practically uncommon (e.g. to be restarted as other related words).

 ![Due Quiz](_README/due.png)